devalibello/capstone-1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partner Fredo, Kenneth and my family for giving me the needed support.
+I would like to thank my coding partner Fredo, Kenneth and my family for giving me the needed support and Cindy Shin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>